fengyuli-dev/camel-db/doc/test_plan.md

 3. Tree
 Tree.ml is the data structure that supports the internal implementation of our database.
 The tree method is mostly tested using OUnit testing.
 We generated sample trees.
 Then, we created test cases that examine whether the applying get, size, fold, delete, duplicate methods on our sample tree matches the expected outcomes.
 We passed all the test cases, so our implementation of the tree is successful.
-We used glass box testing to test the most implrtant methods of tree.ml.
+We used glass box testing to test the most important methods of tree.ml.

 4. Rep and Controller.